yhsiang/noLove/README.md

 ### Intro

 A HTML5 page using codes to express the author's feelings of not having a boyfriend.
 The codes appear in a typewritter kindof fashion (with sound).
 Then a butterfly is drawn on the canvas made of flower pedals.
 It is quite dreamy.
 A timer then emerges saying that how many seconds the author's been waiting for true love to show up.
+This work is inspired by [Hackerzhou](https://github.com/hackerzhou)'s [love page](http://hackerzhou.me/love).

 <i class="icon-eye-open"></i> [No-Love Page][0]
+<i class="icon-file"></i> [Source Code](https://github.com/daisygao/noLove)

 [<img src="https://raw.github.com/daisygao/noLove/master/assets/media/nolove-screenshot.png" class="img-polaroid">][0]